PavloTarnovetskyi/Onboarding/README.md

 - Ansible
 - AWS

 ### For deploying that app on AWS EC2 you have to use your AWS account with your AWS user credentials that terraform will use to deploy infrastructure.
+Don't forget to change the path to your ssh key in ansible (ansible_ssh_private_key_file) for connection with your EC2 instance.

 ### Another important thing is to set up Jenkins with the necessary plugins and create a new job that will use a pipeline script from SCM, like in the picture below.
 ![jenkins job1](img/pipeline1.png)